saucelabs/sample-app-web/new/README.md

 Linting will be done with Prettier which is included in Create React App.
 To configure Prettier in your editor please check [this](https://prettier.io/docs/en/editors.html) link.

+You can manually trigger linting by using `yarn test.lint`.

 ## Testing
 ### Unit tests
 Every file in the [`src`](./src)-folder needs to have a unit test.
 The goal is to get 100% coverage.
 Every commit will\